Women Leading the Smart World: Equity, Innovation, and the Power of Diverse Voices

 Biography

 Dr. Shauna Reckseidler-Zenteno is the Dean of the Faculty of Science and Technology at Athabasca University since 2020.
+She is a Full Professor of Biology.
 She previously served as the Vice Dean, Operations in the Faculty of Graduate Studies at Athabasca University.
 As an academic and administrator, she has designed and taught several courses in biology and microbiology, developed innovations in open and online courses and programs, led major initiatives in support of digital education and research, overseen teaching and research growth in science, computing, and architecture, expanded community engagement, and participated in major institutional priorities and partnerships.
 Shauna completed a PhD in Microbiology and Infectious Diseases from the University of Calgary.
 Her research has been focused on bacterial genomics in understanding diseases, bacterial biofilms, antibiotic resistance, and ecosystem health.
 She has worked across disciplines to build communities and innovative approaches through her leadership, teaching, and research.

 IEEE SWC 2025 Colocated Conferences